-Several minor arterials are located in Hamilton Township.
-The minor arterials include County Roads 358, 352, 360, 215, and 681.
-County Roads 681, 215, and 358 provide north-south movement through the township and indirect access to Interstate 94 and the surrounding communities.
-County Roads 352 and 360 provide east-west movement through the township and indirect access to adjoining communities surrounding arterial street system.
-Generally, collectors are not intended for through traffic, but may be forced into this role if arterials become congested.
-Speed limits are usually 25-35 miles per hour;
+The minor arterials that extend through Hamilton Township include County Roads 358, 352, communities.

+360, 215, and 681.
+County Roads 681, 215, and 358 provide north-south movement through the

+352 and 360 provide east-west movement through the Township and indirect access to adjoining surrounding arterial street system.
+Generally, collectors are not intended for through traffic but may be forced into this role if arterials become congested.
+Speed limits are usually 25-35 miles per hour; on-street parking may be permitted.
+Rights of way are typically less than on arterials, but greater than local streets.